ang98320/visionaries/Milestone 2/Milestone 2.md

 ### Alex Ng | Cruz Rico | Jiajun (Jim) Chen | Shane Gilbert

 1. milestone2.md is present in our repo
 2. Our idea is based on our idea present in the first milestone: a speed-reader designed for dyslexic readers to improve their reading efficiency.
-Please note that the prototypes in our milestone1 reflect a different idea which we are no longer pursuing.
+Please note that the prototypes in our milestone 1 reflect a different idea which we are no longer pursuing.

 | ![screenshot0](/Milestone%202/ui0.png) |
 |:--:|